mhmdmousawi/todolumen/README.md

 later you can only use ``docker-compose up -d`` inside your root directory

+Once you can access the web application throw the port defined in `docker-compose.yml` file port `:8990` and the database throw port `:8991`

 4. Access the container:
 ```bash
 docker exec -it lumen_app bash